Back To Search Results

 Adult Dosing

 The recommended initial dose is 5 mg once daily, which can be increased to 10 mg daily if the patient does not have a reduction in ALP and bilirubin within 3 months and tolerates the drug well.[1][17]
 The effect of varying FDA-approved OCA doses is currently being studied.
-One double-blind study of patients with PBC with an inadequate response to UDCA demonstrated that OCA doses ranging from 10 to 50 mg daily for 3 months significantly reduced ALP, γ-glutamyl transpeptidase (GGT) and alanine aminotransferase (ALT) levels.[18]
+One double-blind study of patients with PBC with an inadequate response to UDCA demonstrated that OCA doses ranging from 10 to 50 mg daily for 3 months significantly reduced ALP, γ-glutamyl transpeptidase, and alanine aminotransferase levels.[18]
 Similarly, another study demonstrated significant improvement in ALP and other biochemical marker levels with OCA 10-50 mg monotherapy.[19]
 Pruritus as an adverse effect increased in a dose-dependent manner, and the 10 mg dosage demonstrated superior tolerability and fewer discontinuations.[19]

 Specific Patient Populations

-Hepatic impairment: Obeticholic acid is contraindicated for patients with decompensated cirrhosis (eg, Child-Pugh Class B or C), with a prior history of decompensation events, or with compensated cirrhosis and portal hypertension.
+Hepatic impairment: Obeticholic acid is contraindicated for patients with decompensated cirrhosis (eg, Child-Pugh class B or C), with a prior history of decompensation events, or with compensated cirrhosis and portal hypertension.

 Pediatric patients: Obeticholic acid has not been established as safe and effective for pediatric patients.